 - Pediatric urologic surgeon Vijaya Vemulakonda, MD, works with researchers at Rady Children's Hospital in San Diego and Texas Children's Hospital to study treatments for infants diagnosed with hydronephrosis before birth.
 The research looks at how those variations in treatment impact kidney function in children with kidney obstruction.
 The goal is to develop guidelines for surgical testing and treatment to improve the long-term outcomes of these patients.

 - Pediatric urologic oncologist Nicholas Cost, MD, is currently investigating the impact that urologic cancers (kidney, adrenal, bladder, testicular) have on kids and how they can best be treated to maximize cure, but minimize side effects.
-He works with the Children’s Oncology Group to offer the latest treatments and collaborate on research.
-In addition, the Pediatric Urologic Oncology Program has its own ongoing local investigation in the lab and the clinic that is studying the impact of chemotherapy on bladder function in children.
+He works with the Children's Oncology Group to offer the latest treatments and collaborate on research.
+In addition, our Pediatric Urologic Oncology Program has its own ongoing local investigation in the lab and the clinic that is studying the impact of chemotherapy on bladder function in children.

 - In collaboration with the Department of Pediatric Radiology and the Society for Fetal Urology, pediatric urological surgeon Jeffrey Campbell, MD, is working to refine prenatal imaging tests to identify urinary and genital organ irregularities at and before birth.